Kalaw Super Travel Guide

 I enjoy the chicken curry here, and this can make for a nice place to watch the sunset as well.

 Sprouting Seeds is a new cafe and bakery that has recently graduated to making some mains as well.
-This social enterprise opposite the Kayin Baptist church is a ~5 min walk from the center, and offers a host of vegetarian options, baked goods, and even home made ice cream.
-They hope to add cooking classes in the future as well.
-85 Thida Lan, Quarter 7 097-67472669
+This social enterprise just moved to a location a couple of blocks south from the market, and offers a host of vegetarian options, baked goods, and even home made ice cream.
+They hope to add cooking classes and a yoga studio in the future as well.
+Check out more on my Guide to Social Enterprise For Travelers in Myanmar.
+33 Station St, Quarter 4 097-67472669

 Home Again is a family home that also makes for a little restaurant.
 The food is traditional and tasty, and the quiet garden and atmosphere here makes for a nice break from town.
 Expect a bit of a wait for food as things are made from scratch here, but they do have a few unique dishes that you won't easily find elsewhere than make it worth it.
 About 15-20min walk from town on Thidar St